-Although private-sector utilities companies are smaller on average than local government ones, the very biggest utilities companies in the state are private sector.
-In fact, the three largest employ more than 500 people each.
+Although private-sector utilities companies are smaller on average than the Federal government one, the very biggest utilities companies in the state are private sector.
+In fact, the three largest private utilities employ more than 500 people each.
 This may, in part, explain the higher wages.
 Larger enterprises can achieve economies of scale that are denied to smaller operations, and this can allow large enterprises to earn disproportionate operating revenue.
 This is true for public or private enterprises.
 It is likely that the higher wages in the public sector are also earned at larger public enterprises.
 It just so happens that the largest utilities companies in Oregon are in the private sector.

 Oregon’s utility industry employed more than 150 different occupations in 2017, but only about 50 occupations had more than 20 jobs in them.
 Not surprisingly, many of the occupations require considerable skill.
 Power line installers, plant operators, engineers and similar technical jobs often require post-secondary education and apprenticeships.